frankpengyuan/predictive-maintenance/README.md

 code/lstm_cnn/all.py lists all the heaters with their number of positive days.

 model/DeepCNN_LSTM.model is the best model we currently have, which achieved 0.7549 AUC.

+## data after preprocessing should be in the following format:

+Each heater is a .npz file, it stores each day's data as a np.array.
+For each numpy array, it should be a 21\*8640 matrix where 1st column is the timestamp, second column is the label of that day (should be all 0 or all 1), and the rest 19 column are sensor readings.